GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 # Summary

-GENeSYS-MOD is a flexible framework to model energy systems at various degrees of detail, with a focus on sector coupling and the computation of long-term pathways for the energy system.
+GENeSYS-MOD is a flexible framework that allows the modelling of energy systems at various degrees of detail, with a focus on sector coupling and the computation of long-term pathways for the energy system.
+The generic formulation makes the framework able to be implemented for a wide range of use cases, allowing for a widely user-defined resolution in terms of temporal, spatial, and technological detail.
+GENeSYS-MOD performs a cost-optimizing investment and dispatch calculation across all modeled subsectors of the energy system (usually covering at least electricity, buildings, industry, and transport).
+The newest, fourth version of the framework is now available in both GAMS and Julia for the core model, with optional data management tools written in Python.

 # Statement of need